 Look at the first two ways of giving: “reluctantly” and “under compulsion.”
 They both involve fear—either of a real person or a guilty conscience.
 These motives can’t exist side by side with love, because “There is no fear in love; but perfect love casts our fear” (1 John 4:18).
 Each of us must give as we have made up our minds.
 When we are afraid to say no, our yes is compromised.

 God has no interest in our obeying out of fear because, “Fear has to do with punishment.
 The one who fears is not made perfect in love” (1 John 4:18).
 God wants a response of love.

 Are boundaries a sign of disobedience?
 They can be.
 We can say no to good things for wrong reasons.
 But having a “no” helps us to clarify, to be honest, to tell the truth about our motives; then we can allow God to work in us.
 This process cannot be accomplished in a fearful heart.

 Is it possible to set limits and still be a loving person?
 Absolutely!
 You don’t have to be controlled by fear or guilt.
-Read the New York Times bestselling book, Boundaries, now updated and expanded.
+Read the New York Times bestselling book, Boundaries.
 In it, Drs.
 Henry Cloud and John Townsend provide practical, biblically-based solutions for the digital age that help enhance all of your relationships.